bablokb/pcb-pico-en-control/Readme.md

 ![](current-alarm.png)

-Current in off-state is about 80µA:
+Current in off-state is about 75µA (with CLKOUT disabled):

 ![](current-power-off.png)